rcosnita/fantastico/doc/source/features/mvc.rst

 A model is a very simple object that inherits :py:class:`fantastico.mvc.models.BaseModel`.

 In order for models to work correctly and to be injected correctly into controller you must make sure you have a valid database configuration in your settings file.
-By default, :py:class:`fantastico.settings.BasicSetings` provides a usable database configuration.
+By default, :py:class:`fantastico.settings.BasicSettings` provides a usable database configuration.

 .. code-block:: python